 Dana says “Falls prevention is often an area we find people do not identify with until it is too late, that is, after they have experienced a fall themselves.
 There are a number of key learnings that are presented that will help you to take some measures in your day to day lives, that will help minimise your risk of having a fall in all of the environments you may access.

 Residents said the content covered in the Benefits+ sessions was very beneficial.
-The sessions covered information including reinforcing the importance of your home layout to reduce clutter, the importance of understanding and regularly reviewing your health and medications, taking steps to ensure you are able to receive help or help yourself in the event of a fall, through to as simple as the footwear you chose to don each day that can reduce your risk of having a fall.
+The sessions covered information including reinforcing the importance of your home layout to reduce clutter, the importance of understanding and regularly reviewing your health and medications, taking steps to ensure you are able to receive help or help yourself in the event of a fall, through to as the footwear you chose that can reduce your risk of having a fall.